zjamnik/WNtoEmail/README.md

 Run the script directly from cloned project with Node.js.

 Intended usage is with a Task Scheduler on Windows.
 There shouldn't be anything OS specific.
 Cron on Linux should work after modifying `"converterPath"` to an appropriate command, but that's untested.
-At present there is no crash resiliency, if the program crashes for any reason `"lastChapterURL"`, `"lastVolume"` and `"completed"` config will not be cosistent and needs to be corrected.
+At present there is no crash resiliency, if the program crashes for any reason `"lastChapterURL"`, `"lastVolume"` and `"completed"` config will not be consistent and needs to be corrected.
 There is a copy of config file created at the start.

 ## Send to Kindle
 [Kindle help page](https://www.amazon.com/gp/help/customer/display.html?nodeId=GX9XLEVV8G4DB28H) can help you with setup.
-You need to assign the divice you want to use an email address (there should already be one with some random ID, you can change it something more convinient) and add your email used for sending to the allowed list.
+You need to assign the device you want to use an email address (there should already be one with some random ID, you can change it something more convenient) and add your email used for sending to the allowed list.